rowanmac/rowanmac.github.io/pages/about.md

 # Status
 Rowan is:
+- 15/08/2026 Going to start thinking about beginning the planning stages of drafting a proposal for a research project which may or may not have the potential to become the rough outline of something more substantial.
 - 09/08/2026 On the dole and fanatically cleaning his mother's house.
-- 15/08/2026 Moisturising his whole body up to 5 times a day.

 # CV
 <object data="/assets/files/cv310726.pdf" type="application/pdf" width="100%" height="750px">